pwlee90/ece143_project/README.md

 python -m pip install -r requirements.txt
 ```

+**We are using the following 3rd part packages:**
+- Jupyter
+- Numpy
+- Pandas
+- Scikit-Learn
+- Scipy
+- XGBoost
+- IPython
+- Seaborn
+- Matplotlib

 Our work is done from the command line using the IPython interpreter.
 To launch an instance of IPython, run:
 ```bash
 python -m IPython